CStClairMath/GridTools/README.md

 The functionality has been exported from the Sage code to a Python file, but the workflow in practice is to run the Sage code in a Jupyter notebook.

-**Warning!!** This code works and is confirmed for Sagemath 10.2, the final version supporting Windows was 9.3 and has a bug in some supporting functions that causes erroneous results.
+**Warning!!** This code works and is confirmed for Sagemath 10.2.
+The final version of Sage supporting Windows was 9.3 and has a bug in some supporting functions that causes erroneous results.
 As such it should *not* be used.
+To run on Windows the Windows subsystem for Linux (WSL) should be used instead.